 Local Land Services Role in Natural Resource Management

-LLS supports regional communities and landholders to reshape NRM practices through direct action and investment, delivering NRM education through:
+Our team supports land managers and regional communities to improve NRM practices through direct action and investment, delivering NRM services and programs such as:

 - collaborations across private and public land